pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Mapping values
 **************

 Now that you are familiar with the validators, you can additionally use maps to satisfy instruments which require non-physical values.
-The :code:`map_values` argument of :func:`Instrument.control <pymeasure.instruments.Instrument.control>` enables this feature.
+The :code:`map_values` argument of :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` enables this feature.

 If your set of values is a list, then the command will use the index of the list.
 For example, if our "Extreme 5000" instead has a :code:`:RANG <integer>`, where 0, 1, and 2 correspond to 10 mV, 100 mV, and 1 V, then we can use the following control.